MattL-NZ/Flutter-Provider-Starter/README.md

 # Flutter starter project using Provider and get_it Dependency Injection

 This is a starter project for building apps with the Provider state management framework.
-Instead of using the default dependency injection Provider uses, we are using get_it,
+Instead of using the default dependency injection Provider uses, we are using get_it.

-The layout and sample build is based off [this guide](https://www.filledstacks.com/post/flutter-architecture-my-provider-implementation-guide)
+The layout and sample build is based off [this guide](https://www.filledstacks.com/post/flutter-architecture-my-provider-implementation-guide).